mrmans0n/compose-rules/docs/ktlint.md

 ### Configure the visibility of the composables where to check for missing modifiers

-The `modifier-missing-check` rule will, by default, only look for missing modifiers for public composables.
-If you want to lower the visibility threshold to check also internal compoosables, or all composables, you can configure it in your `.editorconfig` file:
+The `modifier-missing-check` rule will, by default, only check public composables for missing modifiers.
+To also check internal or all composables, configure it in your `.editorconfig` file:

 ```editorconfig
 [*.{kt,kts}]